rachsmithcodes/rachsmith.com/src/content/notes/thoughts-on-the-slight-edge-by-jeff-olson.md

 ---
 title: Thoughts on the Slight Edge by Jeff Olson
 slug: thoughts-on-the-slight-edge-by-jeff-olson
-added: 2021-03-26 10:31
+added: 2021-03-26T00:31:00.000Z
-updated: 2021-03-26 10:31
+updated: 2021-03-26T00:31:00.000Z
-tags: [books, productivity]
+excerpt: >-
-excerpt: The main takeaway from this book is helpful, but there are other authors who do a better job at writing about it.
+  The main takeaway from this book is helpful, but there are other authors who do a better job at writing about it.
 publish: true
 type: book
 rating: 2
+tags:
+  - books
+  - productivity
 ---

 ![The Slight Edge book cover](/images/the-slight-edge.jpg)